Hi, I'm

 About the project

-I was living in an old San Francisco apartment with warm, flattering light — most of it coming through frosted glass fixtures and incandescent bulbs.
-I wanted to recreate that quality of light — that warm, atmospheric glow — with a ceramic light.
+I was living in an old San Francisco apartment with warm, flattering light.
+Most of it came through frosted glass fixtures and incandescent bulbs.
+I wanted to recreate that warm, atmospheric glow with a ceramic light.

 I'd heard that porcelain, thrown thin enough, can be translucent.
 That became the starting point: two years of making, testing, and iterating toward a ceramic light cover that glows.